beoite/GodotRuntimeInspector/README.md

 -) Enable the imgui-godot plugin in Godot, Project > Project Settings > Plugins.

--) Copy the GodotRunTimeInspector folder to your project
+-) Copy the GodotRunTimeInspector folder from this repository to your project

--) Add GodotRunTimeInspector/Scripts/GodotRunTimeInspector.cs to a node in your Scene.
+-) Add GodotRunTimeInspector/Scripts/GodotRunTimeInspector.cs to a node in your Scene. or

-The Scene GodotRunTimeInspector/GodotRuntimeInspector.tscn has a demo.
+-) The Scene GodotRunTimeInspector/GodotRuntimeInspector.tscn has a demo.

 </p>